After designing 7 IQ-games for SmartGames, I wanted to make something different but with the same strong points:

 Often the trick to solve a challenge is to find out the position of pieces that are not revealed in the challenge.
 Another trick is that it’s best to start with the puzzle pieces at the bottom.
 These are often the ones that need to be deducted, but if you start with the visible ones on the topside, you will soon find out that you don’t have enough hands to keep all balls in the air.

 Although this was the first Cube Puzzler I developed, most people best start with the other one, which is simpler.
-Therefor this product was names “Cube Puzzler PRO” and the other one “Cube Puzzler GO”.
+Therefore this product was names “Cube Puzzler PRO” and the other one “Cube Puzzler GO”.
 You can read everything about the development of this second game on the next page.

 example of a starter challenge/solution of Cube Puzzler Pro